Wasted stuff, experiencing life, doing nothing, summer adventures and more.

 Another cool story includes Queen Elizabeth II.
 She saves the wrapping paper after birthday gifts or Christmas gifts are opened.
 They also employ another thrifty habit at Buckingham Palace — you must turn off the lights when you leave a room.
 I like that.
 Here are eight things rich people buy that make them look dumb.

 Duke of Dollars — The Duke says: “We’re an action-oriented bunch, always looking to DO SOMETHING in order to achieve a goal.”
 But in this case, we do the exact opposite — nothing.
 The first “nothing” thing we do is: “Stop pining for the latest and greatest.”

 You don’t need the latest smart phone, new TV, or other electronic gadget.
 Stop buying new cars, and the current version of video games, such as Madden or Call of Duty.
 The Duke provides seven other do-nothing tips that you should investigate.

 Sunburnt Saver — If you haven’t started saving for a summer vacation, or are a bit short on money, use Melissa’s five tips and start saving now.
 I like the third tip: “Cut out extras.”
 If you’re serious about saving for a memorable vacation, cut out the unnecessary spending.

 You know exactly what I mean, too.
 Don’t buy coffee in the morning for the next month or two, don’t go out for lunch, prepare all your own meals at home, completely cut out all entertainment expenses.
 Check out her other money-saving tips and then read this post on painless ways to save $1,000.

 Article last modified on June 26, 2017.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: This Week Around The Web - AMP.
+Mobile users may also access the AMP Version: Around the Web: Summer Adventures - AMP.